 A new dispensation for the taxation of foreign dividends became effective for dividends received or accrued on or after 1 March 2012 for individuals and on or after 1 April 2012 for companies.
 In terms of the new rules, residual foreign dividends that are not fully exempt from income tax by virtue of one of the exemptions listed below are subject to tax at a maximum effective rate of 15%.
-With effect from 1 March 2017, the effective rate of 20% will be applied.
+With effect for years of assessment commencing on or after 1 March 2017, the maximum effective rate of 20% will be applied.